 With rigorous economic research and practical policy solutions, we focus on the issues and institutions that are critical to global development.
 Explore our core themes and topics to learn more about our work.

 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

 Scott Morris testified before the House Foreign Affairs Subcommittee on Africa and Global Health, Global Human Rights, and International Organizations at a hearing titled “China in Africa: The New Colonialism?” on Wednesday March 2, 2018.
-In his appearance before the committee, Morris outlined findings from newly CGD published analysis exploring the debt implications of China’s Belt & Road Initiative—and offered his views on what it should mean for US global engagement.
+In his appearance before the committee, Morris outlined findings from a newly-published CGD analysis exploring the debt implications of China’s Belt & Road Initiative—and offered his views on what it should mean for US global engagement.

 First, even as we highlight Chinese practices that are clearly problematic in the developing world, we also should acknowledge the degree to which Chinese financing is spurring growth in these economies.
 Ethiopia is a case where we see a mix of Chinese projects and investments—some that may not be sustainable or productive alongside others that are clearly delivering an economic benefit to the country.
 So long as this is the case, as it very well may be in a wide range of countries, then dire warnings from the United States are unlikely to find receptive audiences in the developing world.